EY Employee Reviews, Feedback, Testimonials

 Bonuses & Incentives

-Bonus structures exist and are tied to individual performance, team outcomes, and firm profitability.
-Bonuses may be discretionary or formula-based depending on role and level.
-High performers will see meaningful variable pay, while more junior staff may receive smaller incentives.
-Incentives are intended to recognize client impact, leadership, and billable success.
+Bonuses are tied to individual performance, team outcomes, and firm profitability.
+Some are discretionary, some formula-based, depending on role and level.
+High performers see meaningful variable pay.
+More junior staff tend to get smaller amounts.
+The intent is to recognize client impact and billable success, and for strong performers, it does.

 Health and Insurance Benefits